 armi.materials package

-The material package defines compositions and material-specific properties.
+The material package defines macroscopic material compositions and their properties.

-Properties in scope include temperature dependent thermo/mechanical properties (like heat capacity, linear expansion coefficients, viscosity, density), and material-specific nuclear properties that can’t exist at the nuclide level alone (like thermal scattering laws).
+Properties in scope include temperature dependent thermo/mechanical properties (like heat capacity, linear expansion coefficients, viscosity, density), and material-specific nuclear properties that can not exist at the nuclide level alone (like thermal scattering laws).

-This module handles the dynamic importing of all the materials defined here at the framework level as well as in all the attached plugins.
+Material definitions are crucial to any nuclear analysis.
+This module handles the dynamic importing of all the materials defined here and in attached plugins.
 It is expected that most teams will have special material definitions that they will want to define.

 armi.materials.setMaterialNamespaceOrder(order)[source]